-- 1. Post-Discharge, Short-term Follow-Up: Provide short-term, home-based follow-up care to people recently discharged from a hospital due to a chronic condition (e.g., heart failure) to reduce their risk of readmission and improve their ability to manage their condition. - 2.
-Frequent EMS Users: Provide case management services to people who are frequent 911 callers and frequent visitors to EDs to identify needs that could be met more effectively outside of an ED and assist patients in accessing primary care and obtaining services to address non-medical needs, such as food, housing, and substance use disorder treatment.

-- Directly Observed Therapy for Tuberculosis: Provide directly observed therapy (DOT) to people with tuberculosis (i.e., dispense medications and observe patients taking them) to assure effective treatment of tuberculosis and prevent its spread. - 4.
-Hospice: In response to 911 calls made by or on behalf of hospice patients, collaborate with hospice agency nurses, patients, and family members to treat patients in their homes according to their wishes instead of transporting them to an ED. - 5.
-Alternate Destination Mental Health: In response to 911 calls, offer people who have mental health needs, but no emergent medical needs, transport directly to a mental health crisis center instead of to an ED with subsequent transfer to a mental health facility. - 6.
-Alternate Destination Urgent Care: In response to 911 calls, offer people with low-acuity medical conditions transport to an urgent care center for evaluation by a physician, instead of to an ED. - Alternate Destination Sobering Center: In response to 911 calls, offer people who are acutely intoxicated but do not have an acute medical or mental health need transport to directly to a Sobering Center for treatment instead of to an ED.
+- 1. Post-Discharge, Short-term Follow-Up: Provide short-term, home-based follow-up care to people recently discharged from a hospital due to a chronic condition (e.g., heart failure) to reduce their risk of readmission and improve their ability to manage their condition.
+These services are provided by paramedics who completed the full community paramedic training described below.
+Four projects provide at least one home visit to all patients; one initially provided a telephone call to all patients and a home visits to patients at high risk of readmission but began providing a home visit to every patient in November 2017. - 2.
+Frequent EMS Users: Provide case management services to people who are frequent 911 callers and frequent visitors to EDs to identify needs that could be met more effectively outside of an ED and assist patients in accessing primary care and non-medical needs, such as food, housing, and substance use disorder treatment.
+Services are provided by paramedics who completed the full community paramedic training. - 3.
+Directly Observed Therapy for Tuberculosis: In collaboration with a public health agency, provide directly observed therapy (DOT) to people with tuberculosis (i.e., dispense medications and observe patients taking them) to assure effective treatment of tuberculosis and prevent its spread.
+Services are provided by paramedic supervisors who completed the full community paramedic training. - 4.
+Hospice: In response to 911 calls made by or on behalf of hospice patients, collaborate with hospice agency nurses, patients, and family members to treat patients in their homes according to their wishes, instead of transporting them to an ED.
+Services are provided by paramedic supervisors who completed the full community paramedic training. - 5.
+Alternate Destination Mental Health: In response to 911 calls, offer people who have mental health needs, but no emergent medical needs, transport directly to a mental health crisis center instead of to an ED with subsequent transfer to a mental health facility.
+Services are provided by paramedics who completed the full community paramedic training. - 6.
+Alternate Destination Urgent Care: In response to 911 calls, offer people with low-acuity medical conditions transport to an urgent care center for evaluation by a physician, instead of to an ED.
+Services were provided by paramedics on 911 response crews who were trained how to use a protocol to determine if patient would be eligible for transport to an urgent care center and how to follow procedures for enrolling patients who agree to be transported to an urgent care center.
+These paramedics were supervised by paramedics who completed the full community paramedic training. - 7.
+Alternate Destination Sobering Center: In response to 911 calls, offer people who are acutely intoxicated but do not have an acute medical or mental health problem transport directly to a Sobering Center for monitoring instead of to an ED.
+Services were provided by paramedics who were trained to use a protocol to identify eligible patients for transport to an sobering center and to follow procedures for enrolling patients who agree to be transported to a sobering center.
+These paramedics are mentored by other paramedics who completed the full community paramedic training and who also perform quality assurance reviews of transports to the sobering center.

 All sites obtained approval from an institutional review board (IRB) and enrolled patients following consent procedures stipulated by the IRB.
-Additional information about each concept is contained in the original evaluation report.